akavel/up/README.md

   you reach this limit, a `+` character should get displayed in the top-left corner of the screen.
 (This is intended to be changed to a dynamically/manually growable buffer in a future version of *up*.)
+- **MacOSX support:** I don't have a Mac, thus I have no idea if it works on one.
+You are welcome to try, and also to send PRs.
+If you're interested in me providing some kind of official-like support for MacOSX, please consider trying to find a way to send me some usable-enough Mac computer.
+Please note I'm not trying to "take advantage" of you by this, as I'm actually not at all interested in achieving a Mac otherwise.
+(Also, trying to commit to this kind of support will be an extra burden and obligation on me.
+Knowing someone out there cares enough to do a fancy physical gesture would really help alleviate this.)
+If you're serious enough to consider this option, please contact me by email (mailto:czapkofan@gmail.com) or keybase (https://keybase.io/akavel), so that we could try to research possible ways to achieve this.
+  Thanks for understanding!
 - **Prior art:** I was surprised no one seemed to write a similar tool before, that I could find.
 It should have been possible to write this since the dawn of Unix already, or earlier!
 And indeed, after I announced *up*, I got enough